Community Gardens

 Click here to join our wait list for a community garden

 This garden has been a great place for building networks and encouraging community involvement.
-Hillside’s garden members have greatly benefited from the engagement of the Mississauga Master Gardeners, who have contributed valuable expertise as well as innumerable hours maintaining the community spaces.
+Hillside’s garden members have greatly benefited from the engagement of the Mississauga Master Gardenerswho have contributed valuable expertise over the years as well as innumerable hours maintaining the community spaces.
 Students from Elmcrest Public School, Archbishop Romero Catholic School and Hillside Senior Public School have been a great help in getting the garden up and started.

 Hillside Garden